floooh/oryol/doc/planning/asset_planning.md

 Gfx would depend on Resource, Resource would depend on Gfx.

 Current plan:

+NO USE COUNTS ANYMORE.

+Use counts are too complicated for dependent resources (e.g. when a Shader is a dependent resource of a ProgramBundle, or an instance mesh is a dependent resource of an instanced mesh.

+Instead use resource labels and batch deletion.
+Each created resource gets a label slapped on which can be set by the caller before creating resources.
+Then there's a DiscardResource(label) method which deletes all resource matching that label.

 - make Resource module even lower level, and introduce a new higher level 'Asset' module